annagabain/Mom-Data/README.md

 ### Future Features:

-- Each user should be able to create their worksheet, with some pre-populated data to edit
+- Currently, Mom Data works with an existing, prepopulated worksheet, stored on Google API.
+In a future implementation, each user should be able to create an individual worksheet.
-- additional to standard expenses, and custom categories can be added.
-Standard categories can be edited or removed
+- Additional to standard expenses, custom categories will be added.
+A possibility will be introduced to edit or remove the Standard categories.
-- Downloading and saving the current data possible
+- Downloading and saving the current data will be made possible.
+At the moment only sharing option can be added, however, due to complications with a request of opening an own google account, it was decided to leave this option open.

 <img width="100%" alt="cat is not a number" src="assets/future_features_1.jpg">